UKHO/dotnet-guild/dotnetverstions.md

 A number of them work fully or partially in .NET Framework and .NET Core 2.1 and 2.2 with some manual project tweaking.

-I advising against using these features outside of .NET Core 3.0.
+I'm advising against using these features outside of .NET Core 3.0.